 - TCI State Serving Cell IDi: This field indicates the identity of the Serving Cell on which the TCI State used for SRS resource i is located.
 The length of the field is 5 bits;

-- TCI State BWP IDi: This field indicates a UL BWP as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9], on which the TCI State used for SRS resource i is located.
+- TCI State BWP IDi: This field indicates a BWP as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9], on which the TCI State used for SRS resource i is located.
+If value of unifiedTCI-StateType in the serving cell indicated by TCI State Serving Cell IDi is joint, this field indicates a DL BWP.
+If value of unifiedTCI-StateType in the serving cell indicated by TCI State Serving Cell IDi is separate, this field indicates a UL BWP.
 The length of the field is 2 bits;

 - TCI State IDi: This field contains an identifier of the TCI state used for SRS resource i.
 TCI State ID0 refers to the first SRS resource within the resource set, TCI State ID1 refers to the second one and so on.
 If joint/downlink TCI State is used, 7-bits length TCI state ID i.e. TCI-StateId as specified in TS 38.331 [5] is used.
 If separate downlink and uplink TCI State is used, the most significant bit of TCI state ID is considered as a reserved bit and the remaining 6 bits indicate the UL-TCIState-Id as specified in TS 38.331 [5].
 The length of the field is 7 bits.
 This field is only present if MAC CE is used for activation of SP SRS resource set, i.e. the A/D field is set to 1, or for AP SRS resource set;